taskcluster/passwordstore-garbage/README.md

-# TaskCluster Passwords
+# TaskCluster Passwordstore

-> **NOTE** This repository is no longer in use!

-The secrets are now at ssh://gitolite3@git-internal.mozilla.org/taskcluster/secrets.git.
+The Taskcluster team's psaswords are at ssh://gitolite3@git-internal.mozilla.org/taskcluster/secrets.git.

 To connect to that repo, set up automatic tunneling by adding the following to `~/.ssh/config`: